dempe/blog/resources/posts/books-2023.md

 I picked this up randomly to distract myself, because I wanted to read something.
 I was just expecting to read it for a half an hour or so to help me fall asleep.
 But it turned out that it was really good.
 I ended up finishing the whole thing a couple of days later.

 *Heir to the Empire* was the first novel in the extended universe.
-The stories of Luke, Leia, Han Solo, et al are continued.
+The stories of Luke, Leia, Han Solo, et al. are continued.
 Five years after the events of *The Return of the Jedi*, the New Republic is trying to establish themselves as leaders of the galaxy and keep what remains of the Empire at bay.

 Zahn creates a compelling new nemesis with Grand Admiral Thrawn.
 Thrawn is nothing like his predecessor, Darth Vader.
 Thrawn is cunning, learned, observant, and always looking towards the future.
 Unlike Darth Vader, Thrawn is able to control his greed and not let it get in the way.
 Numerous times, Thrawn is willing to surrender a battle in hopes of winning the war.